 We get excited about books in our classroom.
 Together we explore our classroom library, chat about books, make recommendations, and create "Books to Read" lists.
-We pass our favorite books around the classroom, and hold lotteries for the most highly sought after titles.
-We watch live webcasts and get books signed by our favorite authors.
+We pass our favorite books around the classroom, design eye-catching displays, create our own book trailers, and add book quotes to our "Book Grafitti" wall.

 This year in our classroom each one of is striving to read at least 40 books spanning different genres including realistic fiction, historical fiction, fantasy, traditional literature, poetry, informational texts, biographies, graphic novels, and picture books.
 We choose our own books and keep careful records of books read.
 We check in often to reflect and set goals.

 We are reading tons!
 More than many of us dreamed possible!
 Our genre bar graphs are filling up quickly.
 We are choosing more complex texts and digging deeper than ever!
 We are well on our way to becoming the best readers we can be and life-long lovers of reading!

 In Preparation for our "Igloo" Design Challenge, read the Wonderopolis article "How Many Blocks Make an Igloo" and watch at least one video.
 Share one "noticing" and your thinking in a comment below.
 Be sure to edit carefully.

 We began our study of science this year with an important question: What do scientists do?
 After a lively brainstorming session, we were impressed with our findings-scientists do a lot!
 With our roles clearly defined, it was time to become scientists.